vTheWise/Artificial_Life/README.md

 ## Important Notes
 ```
 * For reproducing the selected results, I have added seed values for both the numpy and random modules that I've been using in the program.
 These seeds are defined in **constant.py** as numpy_seed and random_seed, respectively.
 They can be changed before running the program.

+* If you want to generate staircase obstacles, you need to set generate_stairs in constants.py to True.
 ```